json-schema-org/json-schema-spec/specs/jsonschema-core.md

 [^3]: `$dynamicAnchor` defines the anchor with plain text, e.g. `foo`; the `$dynamicRef` that references it uses a URI fragment syntax, e.g. `#foo`.

-Resolution of `$dynamicRef` begins by identifying the the outermost schema resource in the [dynamic scope](#scopes) which defines a matching `$dynamicAnchor`.
+Resolution of `$dynamicRef` begins by identifying the outermost schema resource in the [dynamic scope](#scopes) which defines a matching `$dynamicAnchor`.
 The schema to apply is the subschema of this resource which contains the matching `$dynamicAnchor`.